100 Notable alumni of

 -

 Philo Taylor Farnsworth was an American inventor and television pioneer.
-He made many crucial contributions to the early development of all-electronic television.
+He made the critical contributions to electronic television that made possible all the video in the world today.
 He is best known for his 1927 invention of the first fully functional all-electronic image pickup device (video camera tube), the image dissector, as well as the first fully functional and complete all-electronic television system.
 Farnsworth developed a television system complete with receiver and camera—which he produced commercially through the Farnsworth Television and Radio Corporation from 1938 to 1951, in Fort Wayne, Indiana.

 -